gitSeanEbasan01/proj_UntitledArtGallery/README.md

 - Should probably use hamburger icon for mobile users.

 **projectIssues080522:** <br />
-- I need to apply the current browser width to the media query so that the width of navInfo will somehow set itself, to what I can say, in realtime.
+- [Done] I need to apply the current browser width to the media query so that the width of navInfo will somehow set itself, to what I can say, in realtime.
 Possible solution: Look up somewhere in the css section where I used the browser width for some sort of mechanic a few months ago and use that as a reference.

+**projectUpdate080822:** <br />
+- Successfully and currently working on the browser width for navInfo media query.
+Still needs more work but progress for today was decent.

 <br />